 Colorado has long recognized the need to improve patients' health and reduce medication costs.
 Access to comprehensive medication information along with robust clinical data when prescribing medications is critical.
 This access supports quality and safe healthcare delivery, can prevent prescription drug overdoses and abuse, reduces medication errors, and improves overall health outcomes and care.
-Colorado's Prescription Drug Monitoring Program (PDMP) is a state-run electronic database that collects and reports data on dispensed controlled substance prescriptions to prescribers at time of prescribing.
+Colorado's Prescription Drug Monitoring Program (PDMP) is a state-run electronic database that collects and reports data on dispensed controlled substance prescriptions to prescribers at time of prescribing and within other clinical contexts.